adrian-tarau/heimdall/web/src/main/resources/help/home.md

 ### Workspace

-The application [workspace](workspace) is organized in a typical web application: header, navigation on the left and content in the middle.
+The application [workspace](workspace) is organized in a typical web application layout: header, navigation and content area.

 ### Information Searching (Querying)

 A [search engine](search) is available to make all the data collected by these mocked services available to be searched by users (developers).
 Each document is tagged with the _owner_ service and events can be sliced by service or custom attributes.

+Outside the _search engine_ dashboards, most dashboards expose a toolbar for various actions and filters and a data grid (or multiple panels with widgets) for [data exploration](dataset/dashboard).